Azure/azure-service-operator/docs/hugo/content/tools/asoctl.md

 14:44:25 INF Writing to file path=aso.yaml
 Import Azure Resources  [======================================================================================================================================================================] 100 %
 ```

+The import found a total of five resources:

+* 1 x PostgreSQL Flexible Server (the one originally identified by ARM Id)
+* 1 x Firewall Rule
+* 2 x Configuration settings
+* 1 x Database

 Not all resources found need to imported; to see more information about those resources, and why they were omitted, use the `--verbose` command line flag.